What period do I include for the questions in this section?

 What does each option mean?

-You AND/OR your spouse/partner/cohabitant are self employed (one of you can be a PAYE worker), you receive a joint Form 11 from Revenue.
-You will need to upload the PAYE workers Employment Detail Summary during Document Submission so we can allow your employee PRSI
+- Joint self-assessed: You AND/OR your spouse/partner/cohabitant are self employed (one of you can be a PAYE worker), you receive a joint Form 11 from Revenue.
+You will need to upload the PAYE workers Employment Detail Summary during Document Submission so we can include your employee PRSI in your means test.

-You or your spouse/partner/cohabitant is employed by someone else and one of you is self employed.
-You will upload one Form 11 and on Statement of Liability (and Employment Detail Summaries) when you complete Document Submission
+- Singly Assessed PAYE and single self-assessed: You or your spouse/partner/cohabitant is employed by someone else and one of you is self employed.
+You will upload one Form 11 and on Statement of Liability (and Employment Detail Summaries) when you complete Document Submission.

 Where do I get my income information?